-All staff will use a password manager to help them store their passwords securely.
-The IT dept will generate passwords for pupils using a password manager/generator and keep these in a secure location in case pupils lose or forget their passwords.
+All staff must keep their password secure, ideally with the use of a password manager to help them store their passwords securely.
+The IT department will generate passwords for pupils using a password manager/generator and keep these in a secure location in case pupils lose or forget their passwords.